vanus-labs/docs/content/vanus-connect/connector-guides/source/webhook/webhook.md

 - Trello
 - more

-Vanus Cloud webhook can receive any kind of HTTP request.
+Vanus Connect webhook can receive any kind of HTTP request.